gregdusoli/gregdusoli/README.md

 Welcome to my personal Github space!
 Here you'll find a little about my passion, hobby and work with coding! 😉

+I'm a Full Stack Software Engineer focused on JavaScript, with experience in frameworks such as React, React Native, NestJS, Express, among others.

 ---

 <img src="https://live.staticflickr.com/65535/50651051222_3788b81324_b.jpg" />